 Quantitative Aptitude – Like previous sections, this will also have 25 MCQs on several topics of basic arithmetic like Number Systems, Statistical Charts, Trigonometry, Mensuration, Geometry, Algebra, etc.

-General Awareness – This will be the last section in Tier I paper and have 25 MCQs on topics of General policy and scientific research, Indian culture, Geography, History, etc. This section will contain questions to test candidates’ knowledge on topics of everyday observation and experience.
+General Awareness – This will be the last section in the Tier I paper and have 25 MCQs on topics of General policy and scientific research, Indian culture, Geography, History, etc. This section will contain questions to test candidates’ knowledge on topics of everyday observation and experience.

 SSC CHSL Selection Process